Costa39/University.Projects/README.md

 # University-Projects
-This repository contains the projects I worked on during my master's degree in Data Analytics:
+This repository contains the projects I worked on during my master's degree in Data Analytics, in chronological order:

 1. Applied Linear Models
 2. Bayesian Modelling